 Like other dishes referred to as comfort food, mac & cheese soothes more than our taste buds.
 It reaches much deeper into our psyche, all the way back to our childhoods.
 And there’s a subtle science to why we seek it out.
 New research has suggested that certain foods resonate with us not just because we enjoyed them in our childhood, but because of the feelings towards the people – often our parents or grandparents – who prepared the food for us.
 In other words, our love for certain foods is an extension of our feelings towards certain people.

 Perhaps because of his childhood, my husband (Tanner) has been requesting mac & cheese for quite some time (ever since we got married, actually).
 So here’s my vegan spin on this dish – it’s creamy, rich, and cheesy.
 The base for this vegan mac and cheese is made from yellow potatoes and carrots.
 If you’re a bit skeptical, trust me – this is the best vegan mac and cheese I’ve ever made.
 Instead of tasting potatoes and carrots, you’ll taste a lovely cheesy tang.
 This cheese sauce easily fools even a regular dairy consumer into thinking that this is the real thing.
 Even Tanner, who grew up on classic mac & cheese, prefers this version.

 I’ve tried several other versions – using cashews, pumpkins, squashes, and sweet potatoes – but none of them came even close to this one.
 This potato-carrot “cheese” is seriously life-changing.
 I wish I could say that I came up with the idea of using yellow potatoes and carrots as a cheese alternative, but you’ll have to thank Kristi from Veggie on a Penny.
-I have adapted her recipe just a little bit and it became a staple in our house.
+I have adapted her recipe and it became a staple in our house.